Pages in Admin-guide

 The Dispatch Router, together with the Apache Artemis message broker, serves as the default AMQP 1.0 Messaging Network that is used in Hono’s example deployment as described in the Getting Started Guide.

-The individual components of an Eclipse Hono™ installation, e.g. the protocol adapters, Hono Messaging, Hono Auth etc., and the clients attaching to Hono in order to send and receive data all communicate with each other using AMQP 1.0 over TCP.
+The individual components of an Eclipse Hono™ installation, e.g. the protocol adapters, AMQP Messaging Network, Hono Auth etc., and the clients attaching to Hono in order to send and receive data all communicate with each other using AMQP 1.0 over TCP.
 The Hono components and the clients will usually not be located on the same local network but will probably communicate over public networking infrastructure.
 For most use cases it is therefore desirable, if not necessary, to provide for confidentiality of the data being transferred between these components.
 This section describes how Hono supports confidentiality by means of Transport Layer Security (TLS) and how to configure it.

 Monitoring & Tracing